lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 ```

 ![](11-CFA_2ndOrder_files/figure-docx/unnamed-chunk-36-1.png)<!-- -->
 While it is an accurate depiction, I was seeking the traditional illustration.
-I found some instructive discussion on Sacha Epskamp's *semPlot* [repo](https://github.com/SachaEpskamp/semPlot/issues/4) on Github.
+I found some instructive discussion on Sacha Epskamp's *semPlot* [repo](https://github.com/SachaEpskamp/semPlot/issues/4) on GitHub.

 We can think of the variables in our model as numbered.
 The items take the first numbers, followed by *g*, and then each of the factors.
 We need to represent them in a matrix of 0s and numbers.
 Let's start by mapping them out.
-The top row is the the factors (4), the second row is items (22), the bottom row is g (1)
+The top row is the factors (4), the second row is items (22), the bottom row is g (1)

  [1, ] 0 0 0 24 0 0 0 0 25 0 0  0  0  0  26  0  0  0 0  0  27 0  0
  [2, ] 1 2 3 4  5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22